Expat Exchange

 What is a typical expat home or apartment like in Montego Bay?

 "Expat homes and apartments in Montego Bay typically feature bright and airy interiors with large windows and balconies that offer stunning views of the Caribbean Sea.
 The apartments are usually spacious and well-equipped with modern amenities such as air conditioning, cable TV, and high-speed internet.
 Many expats also enjoy the convenience of having a private pool or access to a shared pool in their complex.
-Additionally, many expat homes and apartments are located in gated communities with 24-hour security, providing a safe and secure environment for expats to live in," remarked one expat who made the move to Montego Bay.
+Additionally, many expat homes and apartments are located in gated communities with 24-hour security, providing a safe and secure environment for expats to live in," explained one expat living in Montego Bay, Jamaica.

 What is the average cost of housing in Montego Bay?